2raumwohnung: History

 Although a new record was not released in 2008, "Lasso" finally came out in August 2009.
 The name was chosen with reference to Orlando di Lasso.
 The album contained a total of 13 songs, including the singles "Wir werden sehen" ("We Will See") and "Rette mich später" ("Save Me Later").
 Although Lasso could not quite match the success that "36 Grad" had acquired, reviewers saw the album as an expression of "Berliners' sense of and approach to life in understandable musical language".
 Inga Humpe admitted in an interview that the urban jungle has significantly influenced "Lasso".
 2raumwohnung also went on tour with the album (Lasso Tour 2009), along with German-American-Persian musician Malakoff Kowalski.
 Furthermore, a remix album of Lasso appeared in 2010, in collaboration with Paul Kalkbrenner, Blake Baxter and Abe Duque, among others.

 In 2010, 2raumwohnung had two guest appearances in the television soap opera GZSZ.
 The episodes were aired on February 12 and 15, with 2raumwohnung performing both "36 Grad" and "Rette mich später" in the so-called Mauerwerk.
 The appearance helped promote the new album and the following tour.
 In addition to television, 2raumwohnung have also found their way into contemporary German literature: specifically, in Oliver Bendel's "Nachrückende Generationen" ("Coming Generations").
 In the novel, there is a scene of a boy dancing to the song "Wir sind die anderen" ("We Are The Others").
 In addition, the band received the "Kulturpreis"-award (a cultural award) by Berliner Zeitung in January 2010.
-In 2011, 2raumwohnung played Gustav Mahler's 5th Symphony together with the Frankfurt Radio Symphony Orchestra conducted by the composer Moritz Eggert.
+In 2011, 2raumwohnung played Gustav Mahler's 5th Symphony together with the Frankfurt Radio Symphony conducted by the composer Moritz Eggert.
 The purpose of this collaboration, called "Music Discovery Project", aimed to merge different musical worlds.

 On 6 September 2013 the album "Achtung fertig" ("Ready Set") was released.
 It was produced in Los Angeles, among other places, and the first single "Bei dir bin ich schön" ("With You I'm Beautiful") was released in August of the same year.
 During the release of the album, the song "Ich mag's genau so" ("I Like It Just Like That") was provided as a free download.
 The videos for these two songs were shot by actor Henning Gronkowski.
 In October and November 2013 and in March 2014, 2raumwohnung went on tour with "Achtung fertig" throughout Germany, Austria, Luxembourg and Switzerland.
 The concerts received mixed reviews by critics.